ankit-nautiyal/ToDo-List/README.md

 # ToDo-List App
-## A simple To-do List web application using HTML, CSS & JavaScript implemented using DOM manipulation and hosted using Vercel.
+## This is a To-do List web application using HTML, CSS & JavaScript implemented using DOM manipulation and hosted using Vercel.
 ---
 ### Features:
 - Add new tasks